ruth-mapr/drill/_docs/040-vagrant-setup.md

 6874 DataNode
 ```

+Note: Process IDs are different

+### Building Myriad Scheduler inside a VM
-To build myriad scheduler inside VM, you can do following:
+To build the Myriad Scheduler inside a VM, run the gradlew build:

 ```
 cd /vagrant
 ./gradlew build
 ```

-**Dealing with a build failure**
+### Troubleshooting Build Failures

 If you get a build failure which is not the build itself, but a failure to write to disk.
 This can happen when you built outside the vagrant instance first.
 Exit the user `hduser` by typing `exit` and build again as the `vagrant` user.

-At this point, myriad's scheduler jar and all the runtime dependencies will be available here: `/vagrant/myriad-scheduler/build/libs/*`.
+At this point, myriad's scheduler jar and all the runtime dependencies is available here: `/vagrant/myriad-scheduler/build/libs/*`.
 Please copy these jars to `$YARN_HOME/share/hadoop/yarn/lib/`.
 The default `$YARN_HOME` is `/usr/local/hadoop/`.

 ```
 cp /vagrant/myriad-scheduler/build/libs/* /usr/local/hadoop/share/hadoop/yarn/lib/
 ```

-The self-contained myriad executor jar will be available here: `/vagrant/myriad-executor/build/libs/myriad-executor-runnable-x.y.z.jar`.
+The self-contained myriad executor jar is available here: `/vagrant/myriad-executor/build/libs/myriad-executor-runnable-x.y.z.jar`.
 Please copy this jar to `/usr/local/libexec/mesos/`.

 ```
 sudo mkdir -p /usr/local/libexec/mesos/